adonisjs/v5-docs/content/guides/database/pagination.md

 ```

 ## Displaying pagination links
-Following is a complete example of displaying the pagination links inside an edge template.
+Following is a complete example of displaying the pagination links inside an Edge template.

 ```ts
 import { HttpContextContract } from '@ioc:Adonis/Core/HttpContext'